simao/rssTorrents/README.md

 You can then run the script with "python rssTorrents.py".

+You can rename the included rssTorrentsSettings.json.sample file to rssTorrentsSettings.json and edit the url in that file.

 I also added this command to crontab, this script runs hourly downloading new torents if there are any.